Aging & Health A to Z

 - An increased risk for falls and fractures

-- Reduced mobility, independence, ability to carry out daily functions
+- Reduced mobility, independence, and ability to carry out daily functions

 - Chronic pain